 God proved His supernatural existence amidst flames, Torah’s commands were validated as divine, and the tablets “testified” as such, earning their title “Tablets of Testimony.”
 And God demonstrated His dominion over heaven and Earth.
 Heaven and Earth were put in service of God imbuing mankind of Torah’s vitality.

-This past Shavuos celebrated 3333 years since God gifted mankind a system to direct our lives towards the most happiness and fulfillment, in pursuit of God via His wisdom shared in His Torah.
+3334 years ago, God gifted mankind a system to direct our lives towards the most happiness and fulfillment, in pursuit of God via His wisdom shared in His Torah.
 God orchestrated Revelation on Mt.
 Sinai to serve as everlasting validation of His metaphysical existence, His Bible authorship, and His control over creation.
 Harnessing creation to display Torah through tablets and God’s communication through fire, teaches man that Earth is subservient to Torah.
 Our earthly lives were created for the purpose of Torah study.